InnovateForVegas/.github/CONTRIBUTING.md

 Most source code is typically authored in the development programming language of choice, with variable names, comments, and other documentation created for English-speaking developers (this may also apply to non-code projects, such as documentation, marketing materials, visual cues, audio content, etc).
 Be aware that some contributors may not speak English as a first language, such that spelling and grammar issues may arise.
 These are easily edited and are learning opportunities for all.

-If possible, projects (code and otherwise) should be designed to be compatible with internationalization and localization (typically i18n and l10n) norms, and should additionally be as compatible as is possible with WAI-ARIA and any other relevant accessibility standards and practices.
+When possible and practical, entities (software and otherwise) should be designed to be compatible with internationalization and localization (typically i18n and l10n) norms, and should additionally be as compatible as is possible with WAI-ARIA, ADA, and any other relevant accessibility standards and practices.

 At any given point in the development of any project component (repository or otherwise), there may be deviations from these ideals.
 For example, if a translation to a particular language is not available, if internationalization is not completed for an entire project, if WAI-ARIA compliance is not completely implemented, etc. Every effort must be made to move any project in these directions to meet these goals when possible.

-When in doubt, check the CODE_OF_CONDUCT document associated with this repository and with Innovate for Vegas in general.
+When in doubt, check the CODE_OF_CONDUCT document associated with the entity of interest and with Innovate for Vegas in general.
 When all else fails, be a [Good Person](https://www.thefreedictionary.com/good+person).

 ## Component Project Repository Details